AdureIO/SFX-Toolkit/README.md

 ### ⚙️ System & Setup

 -   **Project Validation**: Automatically checks for `sfdx-project.json` to ensure you are working in a valid Salesforce project.
--   **Output Logging**: Detailed execution logs and error reporting available in the "Adure SFX Toolkit" output channel for easy troubleshooting.
+-   **Output Logging**: detailed logs are available in the "Adure SFX Toolkit" output channel.
+Logs are suppressed by default during deployments to keep the view clean, opening only on errors.

 ## Open Source